fwill22/CV/README.md

 _(May 2020 to present)_
 <br>
 <p> Working predominantly for tech start-ups, establishing a freelance career during the pandemic required self-determination, initiative, creativity, and collaboration.
 Copywriting maximises on my ability to attend diligently and empathetically to client needs, be precise with my resource selection, and rapidly onboard new information.</p>
-<p> Significant projects include: </p>
+Significant projects include:
-•	Researching and writing a chapter for a book on Distributed Ledger Technologies and use cases in one month with no prior knowledge of the subject matter.
+- Researching and writing a chapter for a book on Distributed Ledger Technologies and use cases in one month with no prior knowledge of the subject matter.
-•	Used industry knowledge and  to create content copy for crucial company documents, including tech start-up’s White Paper.
+- Used industry knowledge and  to create content copy for crucial company documents, including tech start-up’s White Paper.

 <br>

 **Citywire**
 _Service Project Assistant (February - April 2020 - *placement terminated due to COVID-19*)_